Lakhankumawat/LearnCPP/R-Recursion/README.md

 # [Tower of Hanoi](https://github.com/bhumikatewary/LearnCPP/blob/ddd6b1e51cecd18d72f76f303cefe7f341f3092f/R-Recursion/TowerofHanoi.cpp)

-The Tower of Hanoi is a mathematical game or puzzle consisting of three rods and a number of disks of various diameters, <br>
+Tower of Hanoi is a mathematical game or puzzle involving three sticks and a number of different discs, <br>
-which can slide onto any rod.
-The puzzle begins with the disks stacked on one rod in order of decreasing size, <br>
+which can slip on any stick/rod.
+The paradox begins with discs embedded in the same object in a declining size(descending order), <br>
-the smallest at the top, thus approximating a conical shape.
+the smallest at the top, thus almost showing a conical shape.

-Three simple rules are followed:
+Here are three simple rules:
 1. Only one disk can be moved at a time.
-2. Each move consists of taking the upper disk from one of the stacks and placing it on top of another stack.<br>
+2. Each movement involves taking a disk above one of the stacks and placing it on top of another stack. <br>
- In other words, a disk can only be moved if it is the uppermost disk on a stack.
+ In other words, the disk can only be moved if it is the highest disk in the stack.
-3. No larger disk may be placed on top of a smaller disk.
+3. No larger disk can be placed on a smaller disk.

 ![Tower-of-Hanoi](https://4.bp.blogspot.com/-MiMl_ZKCkKs/Vnk3SyI2D5I/AAAAAAAAAy0/iqw84ovEbGM/s1600/Tower-Of-Hanoi-2-disk.png)
 ## Example
 ```
 Input : 2
-Output : Disk 1 moved from A to B
+Output : Disk 1 moved from X to Y
-         Disk 2 moved from A to C
+         Disk 2 moved from X to Z
-         Disk 1 moved from B to C
+         Disk 1 moved from Y to Z

 Explanation:
-Take an example for 2 disks :
+Taking the example for 2 disks :
-Let rod 1 = 'A', rod 2 = 'B', rod 3 = 'C'.
+Let rod 1 = 'X', rod 2 = 'Y', rod 3 = 'Z'.

-Step 1 : Shift first disk from 'A' to 'B'.
+Step 1 : Shift first disk from 'X' to 'Y'.
-Step 2 : Shift second disk from 'A' to 'C'.
+Step 2 : Shift second disk from 'X' to 'Z'.
-Step 3 : Shift first disk from 'B' to 'C'.
+Step 3 : Shift first disk from 'Y' to 'Z'.

 The pattern here is :
-Shift 'n-1' disks from 'A' to 'B'.
+Shift 'n-1' disks from 'X' to 'Y'.
-Shift last disk from 'A' to 'C'.
+Shift last disk (nth) from 'X' to 'Y'.
-Shift 'n-1' disks from 'B' to 'C'.
+Shift 'n-1' disks from 'Y' to 'Z'.
 ```

 ### Algorithm

 ```
 START
-Procedure Hanoi(disk, source, dest, aux)
+Procedure Hanoi(disk, source, destination, auxillary)

    IF disk == 1, THEN
-      move disk from source to dest
+      move disk from source to destination
    ELSE
-      Hanoi(disk - 1, source, aux, dest)     // Step 1
+      Hanoi(disk - 1, source, auxillary, destination)     // Step 1
-      move disk from source to dest          // Step 2
+      move disk from source to destination                // Step 2
-      Hanoi(disk - 1, aux, dest, source)     // Step 3
+      Hanoi(disk - 1, auxillary, destination, source)     // Step 3
    END IF

 END Procedure